 Again be sure your brush is totally clean (you’ll want to wash it after the first coat) and then let your second layer of varnish dry for 1-3 hours.
 After that, you’re done!
 You shouldn’t see any brush strokes, any uneven lines, or any uneven areas that glares will bring attention to.

-NOTE: The reason I don’t apply more than a few coats of varnish is because too many layers of varnish can create a foggy effect.
+NOTE: The reason I don’t apply more than a two coats of varnish is because too many layers of varnish can create a foggy effect.
 The same thing could happen if you work the varnish too much in one area.

 Last but not least, I find that satin varnishes are the most forgiving, and gloss or matte varnishes are a little more challenging to apply (so keep that in mind if you’re just starting out.)
 Good luck!